MamoruAsagami/FileRenamer/README.md

 # FileRenamer
-FileRenamer is a JAVA GUI program to rename file names of a directory in a batch fashion.
+FileRenamer is a Java GUI program to rename file names of a directory in a batch fashion.
 You can use your favorate text editor to rename them.
 ## 1 How to run
 1. From command line shell, type java -jar FileRenamer.jar
 2. From GUI shell, double-click FileRenamer.jar icon.